julianeon/cronos/README.md

 I deployed the subgraph to Arbitrum One after bridging over a small amount of Ethereum (~$6) to enable this.

+After that, I introduced a new entity called Info.

 The subgraph is now available to query on Arbitrum at the URL below.
 Note: you must sign up for and supply your own API key.

 https://gateway-arbitrum.network.thegraph.com/api/${API_KEY}/subgraphs/id/6HzdSVrye3kxbwRmAZtDyWENGQQnTHnEucjm5Gen4NsL

-[This](https://github.com/julianeon/cronos-graph/blob/main/graph_query.js) is a GraphQL query that returns data from this endpoint, about a single transaction, based on its transaction hash.
-It is taken from [this repo](https://github.com/julianeon/cronos-graph/tree/main) showing a Node.js Express app displaying Cronos transfer data, using this endpoint.
+This [tx query](https://github.com/julianeon/cronos-graph/blob/main/graph_query.js) returns data about a single transaction based on its transaction hash, and this [info query](https://github.com/julianeon/cronos-graph/blob/main/info_query.js) returns hardcoded data.

+Both queries can be viewed live, with their output as HTML, if you locally run this [repo](https://github.com/julianeon/cronos-graph/tree/main) showing a Node.js Express app which hits this Subgraph's endpoints.

 # Details